 Error "we have detected that some of your hard drives are configured in a way that is not supported by DxO PhotoLab." (macOS only)

-• In the Apple menu, choose ‘About This Mac’.
+• Open the Apple menu and choose “About This Mac”.

 Was this article helpful?